watson-developer-cloud/salesforce-sdk/README.md

     1. On the left side of the page, click **Service Credentials**, and then **View credentials** to view your service credentials.
     1. Copy `url`, `username` and `password`.

-There are two ways of specifying credentials, [Using Named Credentials](#using-named-credentials) or [Specifiying credentials in the Apex code](#specifiying-credentials-in-the-apex-code)
+There are two ways of specifying credentials, [Using Named Credentials](#using-named-credentials) or [Specifying credentials in the Apex code](#specifying-credentials-in-the-apex-code)

 ### Using `Named Credentials`